dborodin836/TF2-GPTChatBot/README.md

 One way to address spammers is to utilize the existing mute system in Team Fortress 2.
 It can be used to mute players who are spamming messages.
 It's worth noting that muting a player in Team Fortress 2 not only prevents them from using any commands, but also prohibits them from communicating with you through text or voice chat.

-It's also worth mentioning that a ban system may be implemented in the future for TF2-GPTChatBot.
+Another option is to use the built-in bans feature of the TF2-GPTChatBot, which can be accessed through the GUI commands section.
+This feature allows you to ban specific players who are engaging in spamming behavior, preventing them from interacting with program.

 ### Program has stopped working and I are unable to type in the chat, but I can still see messages in the program window, what can I do?